London's residential property market worth £1.5 trillion

 25th February 2018

-- The value of London’s homes now worth almost a fifth (18.53 per cent) of the total British property market (£8.13 trillion)
+- The value of London’s homes is now worth almost a fifth (18.53 per cent) of the total British property market (£8.13 trillion)

 - Outside of the capital, Bristol is Britain’s most valuable residential market, with a total value of over £115 billion